 Finicum was an outspoken protester and a father of 11.

-At the time of the shooting, protesters were driving in two cars, according to video of the incident released by the FBI.
+At the time of the shooting, protesters were driving in two SUVs, according to video of the incident released by the FBI.
 One vehicle, carrying Ammon Bundy, pulled over peacefully, and he was arrested.

-Finicum then exited the vehicle with his hands up, and officers approached him with their guns drawn, the video shows.
+Finicum exited the vehicle with his hands up, and officers approached him with their guns drawn, the video shows.
 As Finicum appears to reach down to his waist, he is shot and falls to the ground.

 In separate video released by police, Finicum gets out of the car and ignores orders to get on the ground, telling officers to “go ahead and shoot me.”
 Finicum reached for his pocket containing a gun several times, leading two troopers to open fire.